Manaslu Circuit Trek

 Manaslu Round Trek Transportation:

 As per the package, Nepal Trekking Experts offers transportation by bus (available early in the morning only) from Kathmandu (Gongabu Bus Park) to Machhakhola (9/10 hrs) and Dharapani to Besisahar by a local Jeep (4/5 hrs), then we switch to another bus or van to Kathmandu (6/7 hrs).
-The bus might be congested, overcrowded (especially if you are traveling during festival time), not tidy, and stop in many villages to pick up and drop off more people en route, but it definitely takes a couple of hours longer than a private jeep to reach the final destination.
-However, you can take part in the experience and enjoy it as well.
-Otherwise, we provide private transportation on request, which costs a total of $200 to Machhakhola and $250 from Dharapani to Kathmandu.
+The bus might be congested, overcrowded (especially if you are traveling during festival time), untidy, and may stop in many villages to pick up and drop off more people en route.
+Therefore, it definitely takes a couple of hours longer than a private jeep to reach the final destination, which will be a totally unique experience, if you are up for experimenting.
+Otherwise, we provide private transportation on request as well, which costs a total of $200 to Machhakhola and $250 from Dharapani to Kathmandu.

 Consider that you are in South Asia in Nepal and going through unexplored, very remote areas to experience the country's unspoiled splendor.
 Typically, the menus at each tea house in the villages are rather similar.
-Overall, you can choose from a variety of local dishes like Dal Bhat (rice, vegetable curry, lentil soup, pickle that can be refilled as much as you like), fried rice, dumplings (Mo Mo Tibetan meal), Thukpa, any style of potato (boiled or fried), spring rolls, or western dishes like pasta, pizza, noodles, any style of egg, porridge, muesli, chapati, Tibetan bread, etc.
+Overall, you can choose from a variety of local dishes like the classic Dal Bhat (rice, vegetable curry, lentil soup, pickle that can be refilled as much as you like), fried rice, dumplings (Mo Mo Tibetan meal), Thukpa, any style of potato (boiled or fried), spring rolls, or western dishes like pasta, pizza, noodles, any style of egg, porridge, muesli, chapati, Tibetan bread, and many more.
+On top of that, if you are craving a unique taste, do not miss out on yak cheese or a warm cup of butter tea.
+For beverages, you will also have quite a few options including black tea, ginger tea, lemon tea, milk tea, soda, and other alcoholic drinks.

-The Manaslu Circuit Trek lodging is not as luxurious as in the Annapurna, Everest, and Langtang regions, despite the fact that the Manaslu region is a relatively isolated, lesser-known, and less-frequented trekking route in Nepal.
-The tea house trek can be done similarly to other well-known hiking routes.
-Typically, you have to share a toilet, and bathroom, and each room will have two beds.
-You may purchase a hot shower for about 3/4 of a dollar depending on where you have been.
+The Manaslu Trek lodging is not as luxurious as in the Annapurna, Everest, and Langtang regions, due to the fact that the Manaslu region is a relatively isolated, lesser-known, and less-frequented trekking route in Nepal.
+The tea houses along the route are basic with limited electricity and solar-powered lights.
+Typically, you have to share a toilet and bathroom, and each room will have two beds.
+As you ascend higher, rooms may become more rustic, and it’s wise to bring a sleeping bag for extra comfort.
+Additionally, if you wish for a hot shower, you will need to pay about 3/4 of a dollar depending on which altitude level you are.

 Telephone, Internet, and Battery Charging: